marcosjroig/CSharp_Certification_70-483/README.md

 ###  Parallel.ForEach

-> The Parallel.ForEach pefforms a parallel implementation of the forach loop.
+> The Parallel.ForEach performs a parallel implementation of the forach loop.

 ```
   var items = Enumerable.Range(0, 5);